Photo gallery with image search (scenery)

 Using css, it is quite difficult (or almost impossible) to create a dynamic, responsive grid of images, where the images will maintain aspect ratio, and the rows are packed as much as possible.
 Here is an example of a css grid.

 For generating image grid, react-photo-gallery is used.
 This library uses an adaptation of the Knuth-Plass algorithm for line wrapping (this algorithm is also used in TeX for line wrapping).
-The algorithm creates a graph of possible wraps, where the vertex is the image on which the line wrap occurred, and the edge weight is

-cost(targetRowHeight, the height of the row if the line is wrapped).
+cost(targetRowHeight, the height of the row if the line is wrapped)

 The optimal placement of images is the shortest path in such a graph. i.e. we get uniformly packed rows closest to the required height.